Making Physics Meaningful

 Electric Field Simulator

-The work has been presented at two national conferences: the Summer 2020 American Association of Physics Teachers Meeting and the 2020 National Society of Black Physicists Conference.
+This work has been featured at national conferences, including the American Association of Physics Teachers Meeting and the National Society of Black Physicists Conference.
+Ted Mburu received the Best Undergraduate Research Poster award at the APS March Meeting.

 Electric Field Game